Find out more from our Online Information Evening, recorded for our 2020 Winter recruitment drive:

-Following successful completion of the Initial Training Day, ICV will be appointed for a six month probationary period during which time experience will be acquired in a supportive environment.
+Following successful completion of the Initial Training Day, ICVs will be appointed for a six-month probationary period during which time experience will be acquired in a supportive environment.
 Only once the probationary period has been successfully completed will full accreditation be granted.

-On completion of their probationary period, newly accredited ICV will also have the opportunity to comment upon their experineces, and to give their views on the operation of the scheme in general through an interview with the scheme manager.
+On completion of their probationary period, newly accredited ICVs will also have the opportunity to comment upon their experiences, and to give their views on the operation of the scheme in general through an interview with the scheme manager.

-The OPCC will produce an annual training programme for ICV's and ICV must attend at tleast one session per year to refresh and enhance their general skills and knowledge.
-There may also be specific issues to address in relation to changing legal, procedural and Health and Safety requirements, developing best practice or practical issues emerging from the visiting process.
+The OPCC will produce an annual training programme for ICV's and ICV must attend at least one session per year to refresh and enhance their general skills and knowledge.

 The ICV training and development programme provides a mixture of HQ, Regional and National training events:

-Regional Advanced Training - Training for ICV from across the region will normally take place on a Saturday in May.
+Regional Advanced Training - Training for ICVs from across the region will normally take place on a Saturday in May.

 National Conference – The National Conference is organised by the Independent Custody Visiting Association and normally takes place on a Saturday in November.

-Between two and four volunteers can attend this event, one or two from the North Area and one or two from the South Area, upon return from the event both volunteers will be asked to write a short report on the content of the conference to feedback to the remaining volunteers, this way any learning can shared across the whole scheme. .
+Between two and four ICVs can volunteer to attend this event, split evenly between North and South area volunteers.
+Upon return from the event both volunteers will be asked to write a short report on the content of the conference to feedback to the remaining volunteers to share learning.

-Team Meetings – An informal training/meeting session for exchanging views, sharing best practice, discussing local issues, concerns, successes and difficulties and to build up ICV knowledge and identify any future training needs.
+Team Meetings – This is an informal training/meeting session for exchanging views, sharing best practice, discussing local issues, concerns, successes and difficulties and to build up ICV knowledge and identify any future training needs.
 Team meetings will normally be held in the afternoon following a morning training session.